Arc-Computer/arc-memory/arc-memory-pr-bot/README.md

 - Formats the information for display in PR comments
 - Implements fallback mechanisms when primary data sources are unavailable

+### PR Context Processor

+The PR Context Processor uses LLMs to generate intelligent insights about pull requests:

+- Processes PR context data for LLM consumption
+- Generates structured insights about design decisions, impact analysis, and test verification
+- Handles fallbacks when LLM processing fails

-### Comment Generation
+### Comment Formatter

-The comment generation system takes the context information and formats it into user-friendly PR comments:
+The Comment Formatter takes the LLM-generated insights and formats them into user-friendly PR comments:

 - Customizable based on configuration
 - Supports different sections (design decisions, impact analysis, test verification)
+- Formats code diffs for visualization
 - Handles fallbacks when certain information is missing

 ## Security Considerations